 - STAT reported on experts citing that the deterioration in Trump’s linguistic capabilities could reflect changes in the health of his brain.

 - The NEH chairman resigned amid Trump’s budget rollout which calls for huge cuts to domestic programs.

-- A top Education Department official resigned after refusing DeVos’s orders to testify before a congressional oversight hearing.
+- A top Education Department official resigned after refusing DeVos’ orders to testify before a congressional oversight hearing.

-- Trump released his budget with a $2tn double-counting error.
+- Trump released his budget with a $2 trillion double-counting error.
 Larry Summers described it as, “the most egregious accounting error in a presidential budget in the nearly 40 years I have been tracking them.”

 - Trump’s Caribbean estate was quietly put on the market at a significantly higher price than he paid in 2013, again raising ethical concerns of potential buyers paying above market to gain access.

-- NYT reported on ethical concerns over the Trump family golf business, as the PGA comes to Trump National, and access to Trump, who frequents his courses, is being touted as a marketing point for membership.
+- NYT reported on ethical concerns over the Trump family golf business, as the PGA comes to Trump National.
+Access to Trump, who frequents his courses, is being touted as a marketing point for membership.

-- Demonstrating how Trump’s friends continue to influence policy, Icahn is set to save $60mm for his oil refinery company CVR Energy in the first quarter due to planned easing of regulations.
+- Demonstrating how Trump’s friends continue to influence policy, Carl Icahn is set to save $60 million for his oil refinery company CVR Energy in the first quarter due to planned easing of regulations.